The House Exterior Interiors Plans Location Request a Viewing

 & Considered Space

-Living room with timber beams
+Open living room with original timber beams and polished concrete floor

-Master bedroom with panoramic windows
+Master bedroom with panoramic windows to the valley

-Bedroom with timber beams and valley views
+Second bedroom with timber beams and oliveyard views

-Bedroom door to balcony with valley view
+Bedroom door opening to balcony with valley panorama

 Specification